cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 7ab0c076c927   quay.io/nuclio/dashboard:1.5.16-amd64   "/docker-entrypoint.…"   6 weeks ago   Up 46 minutes (healthy)   80/tcp, 0.0.0.0:8070->8070/tcp, :::8070->8070/tcp   nuclio
 ```

-Be sure that the model which doesn't work is healthy.
+Be sure that the model, which doesn't work, is healthy.
 In my case Inside Outside
 Guidance is not running.

 ```bash